 Animal Law Litigation Clinic

-Cases are selected to maximize student learning opportunities while also making the most change for farmed animals.
+Cases are selected to maximize student learning opportunities while also effecting the most change for farmed animals.
 Students are involved in every aspect of litigation.
 Depending on the procedural posture of the clinic’s cases, work may include interviewing potential clients/client representatives; drafting complaints; briefing and arguing dispositive motions; drafting and responding to discovery requests; taking or defending depositions; pre-trial motions practice; trial work, including voir dire and direct and cross examination; and post-trial briefing.
 Learn more about our current cases and check out our media coverage and more regarding the ALLC’s work.

 Students leave the ALLC with a solid litigation foundation, including experience in assessing the merits and implications of potential lawsuits on behalf of animals.

 - <div class="lw_blurbs_body"><blockquote class="pulled quote transparent" style="width: 90%;"> I’m so grateful to be in a collaborative space that allows me to hone my advocacy skills while also protecting the interests of farmed animals.
 I love that our roundtable class discussions about lawyering, ethics, and contemporary issues in the animal rights movement shape our litigation goals and strategies.”<span class="speaker">ALLC Student</span></blockquote></div>

 For questions about the ALLC, please contact Interim Director, Pamela Frasch, at firstname.lastname@example.org